 What does it mean to be Transgender?

-How do I know if i’m transgender?
+How do I know if I’m transgender?

-You may feel that you are more comfortable expressing yourself as a gender other than the gender you were born or assigned with at birth.
+You may feel that you are more comfortable expressing yourself as a gender other than the gender you were assigned with at birth.
 You may feel extremely uncomfortable with the gender specific parts of your body.
 For example, you may have breasts and prefer not to have them.
 Or, you might not feel uncomfortable with your gender-specific body parts and, at the same time, feel a deep need to have other body parts.